dappforce/subsocial-parachain/README.md

 --chain=kusama
 ```

-Run as archive node (store all blocks state):
+Run as an archive node (store all blocks state):

 ```shell
 ./target/release/subsocial-collator \